raganwald/raganwald.github.com/_posts/2015-08-24-ready-get-set-go.md

 };
 {% endhighlight %}

-The `attrAaccessor` function takes a list of property names and returns a decorator for a class (or POJO, if you like).
+`attrAccessor` takes a list of property names and returns a decorator for a class.
 It writes a plain getter or setter function for each property, and all the properties defined are stored in the `.attributes` hash.
 This is very convenient for serialization or other persistance.

 it's trivial to also make `attrReader` and `attrWriter` functions.